 Vintage Gibson bass guitars

 The Gibson EB-3 bass guitar was a favorite of bass players throughout the 1960s and 70s.
 Its low, growly tone is recognizable and easy to play.
 It was used by many bass players, including the Kinks’ Pete Quaife and Chris White of the Zombies.
 In the early 1970s, the EB-3 was also favored by Rolling Stone Bill Wyman.
-Other notable players who favored the EB-3 included Tom Evans of Badfinger, Glen Cornick of Jethro Tull, and Trevor Bolder of Spiders from Mars.
+Other notable players who preferred the EB-3 included Tom Evans of Badfinger, Glen Cornick of Jethro Tull, and Trevor Bolder of Spiders from Mars.

 The EB-3 bass was first introduced at the Summer NAMM show in 1961 and ended production in 1979.
 It was played by many famous bassists, including Jack Bruce, Felix Papilardi, Chris White, and Andy Fraser.
 The EB-3 went through several configurations, but the standard color was white.
 It was the most popular model for almost 18 years.

-In the early seventies, the EB-3 went through a major redesign.
+In the early seventies, the EB-3 went through a significant redesign.
 The neck was made of maple, the pickups were moved to the top and bottom, and the underbridge mutes were phased out.
 These basses have a pronounced tone, which makes them an ideal choice for heavy, dirty rock bands.

 The new Gibson EB bass guitar has a unique body style that draws inspiration from the Gibson SG.
 It is also different from other basses bearing the EB moniker.
 Among other things, it has pickups and a unique vibe.
 It was designed by one of the two most prestigious manufacturers of electric guitars, Gibson.

 The EB-5 has many benefits, including an additional pickup in the bridge position and a 5-ply pickguard.
 This model is also known as the Orville by Gibson model.
-Its unique look is a distinct advantage, particularly when playing in crowded venues.
+Its unique look is a distinct advantage, mainly when playing in crowded venues.
 It is a versatile instrument for any genre of music.

 The guitar’s finish is matte, giving it a soft, matt feel.
 This finish is perfect for gigging bassists, as it won’t glare under stage lighting.
 It also looks great in photographs.
 A sunburst neck is a classic choice for bass.